jb-sharp/jb-sharp.github.io/aboutme.md

 - Functional statistics applied to environmental data

 ### About me
-When I am not doing research, I like to drink tea :tea: (one of my favourites is Lapsang Souchong), to play board games :game_die: with friends and to take bad photos with digital and film cameras :camera:.
+When I am not doing research, I like to drink tea :tea: (one of my favourites is Lapsang Souchong), to play board games :game_die: with friends and to take bad photos with digital and film cameras &#x1F4F7;.